 This is the simplest gravy ever!
-Southern kitchens particulary here in Texas serve this white country gravy up with just about everything.
+Southern kitchens particularly here in Texas serve this white country gravy up with just about everything.
 Most commonly you’ll see it served with Chicken Fried Steak, Chicken Fried Chicken, oh, er, or just about anything fried ;-).
 It’s delicious on mashed potatoes or rice.
 Gives pretty much everything a little added kick.

 Usually when I make gravy I choose a gravy with broth in it for the added gelatin and minerals.
-But a cream gravy is very nutritious as well particulary if the milk/cream mixture is heavy on the cream.
+But a cream gravy is very nutritious as well particularly if the milk/cream mixture is heavy on the cream.
 Cream is an excellent source of vitamins A, D, and K2, all foundational to good health.

 Granny served everything with gravy or another sauce of some kind.
 Gravy is a very nutritious addition to any meal so don’t let anyone guilt you out of it … they don’t know what they are talking about or what they are missing!
 Feel good about eating your gravy!